 Shihezi Xinjiang, China Travel Guide

-Your passport must retain validity for at least six months beyond your stay and have blank pages.
-Proof of travel (flight and hotel bookings) and financial means are included in the application.
+Your passport must retain valid for a minimum of six months beyond your stay and have blank pages.
+Proof of travel (flight and hotel bookings) plus economic means are included in the application.

 No specific additional permits are needed for Shihezi city.
 Remote or border areas in Xinjiang may have special permit needs, usually arranged by tour operators.
 Independent travel to sensitive border regions has high restriction.